drinktoomuchsax/usb-killer/README.md

 # Q&A
 **Is this safe to human?**
-> yes, i have test it on myself and lots of my friends, just hurt a lot, but no obvious burning scar left
+> yes, i have test the killer on myself and lots of my friends.
+It just hurts a lot, but no obvious burning scar left

 **Can I change the design into even more powerful one?**
 > yes, the output voltage could be easily boost into thousands of voltage by using more powerful battery and add more boost circuits